ksu-cs-textbooks/cis527/content/1-secure-workstations/12-ubuntu-overview-installation.md

 Once it boots, you'll be given the option to install Ubuntu.
 Follow the prompts to install Ubuntu using the Lab 1 assignment as needed for configuration information.
 In general, you can accept the defaults in the installer unless otherwise noted.
 For the timezone, you can choose Chicago as the nearest city.

 Once the installation is complete, you'll be prompted to reboot your computer.
 In rare instances, the virtual machine may not reboot correctly.
-If that happens, you can use the VM menu in VMWare to restart the virtual machine.
+If that happens, you can use the VM menu in VMware to restart the virtual machine.
 It should not cause any issues as long as the installation process completed.

 At this point, you are ready to begin Lab 1, Task 4 - Install Ubuntu 18.04.
 Feel free to get started!

 Once that is complete, you'll be ready to move on to configuring Ubuntu.
 The next several videos will discuss that process.

-However, before going too far, I recommend installing either "open-vm-tools-desktop" or VMWare Tools in the Ubuntu virtual machine.
+However, before going too far, I recommend installing either "open-vm-tools-desktop" or VMware Tools in the Ubuntu virtual machine.
 This will allow you to have better control over the virtual machine.
 You can find instructions for doing that in the resources section below the video.

 Also, I recommend taking a minute to familiarize yourself with the filesystem structure in Ubuntu.
 You'll learn more about how to navigate this structure in the following videos.
 This diagram shows the common root-level folders you'll find and the typical usage of each.